samueleleone/ludwiz/README.md

 ### Requirements

 ```
-If you  want help with development of the code, make sure to install requirements in requirements.txt file
+Make sure to install requirements in requirements.txt file

 in some cases you need to do:
 pymysql.install_as_MySQLdb()